SimpleMobileTools/Simple-Music-Player/README.md

 # Simple Music Player
 <img alt="Logo" src="app/src/main/res/mipmap-xxxhdpi/launcher.png" width="80">

-A music player with the basic functions and a customizable widget.

-It takes every song from your device that is more than 20 seconds long, without the ability to filter by artist etc. The app can be used for renaming the song title, artist or filename.
+A simple music player without ads, unnecessary permissions and advanced features.
+It is fully opensource, comes with a Dark theme.
+The app can be used for renaming the song title, artist or filename.
 You can control it easily both from the status bar notification or with hardware button on your headset.
 You can sort the tracks by the Title or Artist, as well as change the Equalizer.

 It contains a customizable widget for your home screen, where you can change the font color, or the alpha and the color of the background.
 The widget can be of size 4x1 or 4x2.